zzz403/CSC207-campus-forum/README.md

 }
 ```

-## Features and APIs
+## APIs

 ### Chat
-Our chat feature was created with the vision of providing a seamless and secure communication platform for users around the world.
-Whether you want to connect with friends, family, or colleagues, our app offers a range of features to make your conversations more engaging and convenient.

-- **Sending Files and Pictures**: The system interacts with the operating system to handle file selection, reading, and sending.
+Our chat feature is designed to offer a seamless and secure communication platform, enriched by advanced APIs that enhance user interactions and experiences.

-- **Sending Maps**: Utilizes the `Mapbox` API to fetch and render maps.
-It provides detailed map data and various map functionalities.
+- **Location Sharing**: Easily send your location using the `Mapbox` API, which provides detailed map data and various functionalities, allowing users to share precise locations with ease.

-- **Sending Audio Recordings**: Uses Java to interface with the operating system's audio recording capabilities.
+- **Voice-to-Text Conversion**: Transform audio recordings into text using IBM's powerful speech recognition API, enabling users to convert spoken words into text for better accessibility and convenience.

+- **Conversation Summarization**: Get quick insights with AI-powered summaries of chat history using the `gpt-3.5-turbo-0125` model.
+This feature helps users stay updated with important discussion points without reading through entire chat logs.

+- **Language Translation**: Communicate effortlessly across language barriers with `DeepL` integration, providing accurate and real-time translation services to make your conversations more inclusive.

 ### Create Post
-Our "Create Post" feature was designed with the vision of empowering users to share their thoughts and opinions effortlessly.
-We believe that everyone should have a platform to express themselves and engage with a wider community.
-By leveraging advanced technology, we have created a user-friendly and efficient tool for you to post your ideas and viewpoints.
+Our "Create Post" feature empowers users to share their thoughts and opinions effortlessly, utilizing cutting-edge technology to enhance content creation and presentation.

-- **Create Post**: Easily share your ideas with our intuitive interface and rich text editing capabilities.
-- **AI Writing Enhance**: Enhance your posts with `gpt-3.5-turbo-0125` model for grammar and style improvements for clearer and more compelling content.
+- **AI Writing Enhancement**: Elevate your writing with grammar and style improvements using the `gpt-3.5-turbo-0125` model.
+This feature ensures that your posts are clear, engaging, and compelling, allowing you to express yourself confidently to a wider community.
-- **Check Post**: Review and verify your post after publishing.

 ## Installation and Setup